finos/common-domain-model/docs/product-model.md

 The data types that extend from ProductBase are Index, Commodity, Loan, and Security.
 Index and Commodity do not have any additional attributes.
-In the case of Commodity, the applicable product identifiers are the ISDA definitions for reference benchmarks.
+In the case of Commodity, the applicable product identifiers are the FINOS definitions for reference benchmarks.
 Loan and Security both have a set of additional attributes, as shown below:

 ``` Haskell